Banana Calling

 History:

-Created August 2018 by Cameron Attfield at Dandelyan, London, England, this is a riff on the popular London Calling cocktail created by Chris Jepson in 2002.
+Adapted from a recipe created in August 2018 by Cameron Attfield at Dandelyan in London, England, this is a riff on the popular London Calling cocktail created by Chris Jepson in 2002.

 Nutrition: